Deliciously fresher than store-bought (with no added sugars or other unnecessary ingredients), Homemade Seasoned Salt is super easy to throw together!

 Mix all ingredients together.
 Store in a cool dry place in a tightly sealed container.
 (Reuse an empty spice bottle for easy shaking!)
 Use your homemade seasoned salt on oven baked potatoes, burgers, & more.

-But this would be super easy to vary up with your own combination of spices, or use regular paprika if you prefer yours a bit less smoky.
+Or, one way to make seasoned salt, at least: This would be super easy to vary up with your own combination of spices, or you could use regular paprika if you prefer yours a bit less smoky.
 I think I’m going to try mine with sea salt next time for a bit more texture, and maybe pick up some onion powder to throw in there as well.
-The beauty of homemade seasoned salt is that you can customize it to your own family’s preferences.
-I came up with this blend through some trial & error and changed it up until it tasted great to me, but you might taste the same mix and decide to alter the proportions or substitute in some different spices.
+The beauty of homemade seasoned salt is that you can customize it to your own family’s preferences!

 - 1 Tbsp salt